 Photo #1 – Airplane

 Going back to that competition… One of the startups, which was not impressive at all, suddenly surprised with an unexpected slide.
 The slide was rather a photo of the entire startup’s team.
-They were quite many, about 10 people.
+They were quite many.
+10 people perhaps.
 They were all having good energy, as they stood under a large airplane, in what appeared to be an international airport.

-As a side note, I’d mention that airplane does relate to that startup.
+As a side note, I’d mention that an airplane indirectly relates to that startup.

 In my opinion, that slide was the only reason they won.
 Seriously!
 This was not a trivial photo.
 Rather, it created a powerful sense of success.
-It demonstrated that they have a large team (for a young startup).
+It demonstrated that they have a large team (for an seed startup).
 It indicated that they received funding.
 But moreover, it was conveying a sense of success.
-That photo generated a noticeable psychological effect.
+That photo created a noticeable psychological effect.

 Ok, we got it: a photo with an airplane creates a powerful effect.
 But… What if you cannot afford a photo under an airplane?
 What if you do not even have such a large team?
 Perhaps even if you could have such a photo, it would serve no purpose.
 So what else could you do?